top of page

 shutterstock_365362820.jpg

-NJDOH will cover related classroom instruction costs for all participants accepted into the CLGI training program.
+NJDOH will cover related classroom instruction costs for all participants accepted into the CLG-CHWI training program.

 Core CLGI Training Competencies